DLA94/Pattern-Mining-Rule-Extraction/Fault_Diagnosis_Content.md

 ## [Recent Progress on Mechanical Condition Monitoring and Fault diagnosis](http://ac.els-cdn.com/S187770581101530X/1-s2.0-S187770581101530X-main.pdf?_tid=933a0b58-e90c-11e6-809f-00000aacb361&acdnat=1486015270_b75104f5164a840d7cde9b4047563236)
+According to the subject systems which they belong to, the fault diagnosis can be divided into three categories:
+(1) the fault diagnosis based on control model
+(2) the fault diagnosis based on pattern recognition (3) the fault diagnosis based on artificial intelligence : There are many types of AI that have been applied as automatic fault diagnosis systems for different rotating machines and components such as Back Propagation-Artificial Neural Network (BP-ANN) or Multilayer Perceptron (MLP), Radial Basis Function (RBF), Probabilistic Neural Network (PNN), and Support Vector Machine (SVM)

 ## [WSNs-Based Mechanical Equipment State Monitoring and Fault Diagnosis in China](http://journals.sagepub.com/doi/pdf/10.1155/2015/528464)